Average Business Loan Rates in 2024

 Invoice factoring

-Factoring companies charge a factoring fee — either as a flat fee per invoice or as a variable fee that increases if the invoice remains outstanding beyond 30 days.
-Invoice factoring tends to be more expensive than other forms of financing.
+Factoring companies charge a factoring fee, or discount rate, as a flat fee per invoice or as a variable fee that increases if the invoice remains outstanding beyond 30 days.
+While fast and convenient, invoice factoring tends to be more expensive than other forms of financing.

 loading image